top of page

 So if you find your current strategies aren't working for you, maybe try acceptance instead.
 Try sitting with them and not reacting to them.
 Try letting them come and go.

 If you are having trouble with persistent thoughts and feelings that are impacting you, maybe consider speaking with a counsellor who is trained to help you work through these things and share different tools and techniques.
-Mumshine is open for sessions both in person and online.
+At Mumshine I support neurodivergent mums with online counselling sessions across Australia.
+I would be happy to chat to you (zero cost or obligation) to see how I can help you.

 Comments